4 Tips to Make the MOST of your Group Interactions

 Students who have good language skills but need to work on carryover of their articulation goals can make great partners for students with language problems.
 The variety of activities you are using, especially books, for language needs can provide many chances for the artic student to use their speech sounds.

 Make a set of the WH question words that your language student needs to answer and let your artic student ask a question that has one of the target sound words in it as well.
 Sometimes students respond well to the creative questions their peers ask!
 Once the students have started interacting with each other, they are both practicing their skills in a more naturalistic way, which is great for carryover.

 Students can be involved together in an activity when one needs to provide pieces of information that demonstrate comprehension while the other one needs to pull all of the information together to express it.
 Some examples of these pairings could be:

 - answering questions-> telling information in a grammatically correct sentence

 - remembering details-> summarizing information

 - naming items in a category->choosing the correct category

 - describing an object -> making an inference

-The basic idea behind of all these tips are to have some of the students supply a piece of the information that will provide models or help out the next student, limiting the amount of separate directions and models you have to provide.
+The basic idea behind all these tips is to have some of the students supply a piece of the information that will provide models or help out the next student, limiting the number of separate directions and models you have to provide.
 Using this strategy gets students interacting and using their skills in a more natural way while freeing up a little of your concentration to take data and manage the activity.